 I knew that I wanted to tell a different story.
 I knew that I wanted to think and act differently and create a very different reality and future for myself.
 My motto at the time was an Einstein paraphrase: “If you want different results, you have to do something different.”
 The problem was in the doing.

-For a while, I existed in the uncomfortable place between knowing and doing and sometimes was harsh and critical of myself for not doing like I knew I wanted to.
-At these times, I knee-jerk reacted back to my old fear based behaviors.
-At other times, I extended understanding and compassion to myself while measuring my progress in 1/16s of an inch.
+For a while, I existed in an uncomfortable place between knowing and doing and sometimes was harsh and critical of myself for not doing like I knew I wanted to.
+At these times, I knee-jerk reacted back to my old fear-based behaviors.
+At other times, I extended understanding and compassion to myself while measuring my progress in one-sixteenths of an inch.

 Over time (and I mean years) with dogged determination, I did adopt new behaviors which became my go-to responses.
 Because of neuroplasticity, the ability of the brain to physically change structure and operation based on stimuli, behaviors, and thoughts, new neuronal connections were made which became the main pathways in my brain.